scaleoutsystems/fedn/docs/source/tutorial.rst

     python train.py ../initial_model/initial_model.npz

-Once, everything works as expected you can start the Reducer, upload the tar.gz compute package and the initial weights, followed by starting one to many combiners.
+Once everything works as expected you can start the Reducer, upload the tar.gz compute package and the initial weights, followed by starting one to many combiners.
 And finally connect a client to the network.
 Instructions for how to connect clients can be found in the `examples <https://github.com/scaleoutsystems/examples>`_.